jakubgorsky/battleships_game/README.md

 # battleships++

-Remake of Battleship in C++ / OpenGL.
 Started as a hobby project, turned to be graduation project at uni.
+Remake of Battleship in C++ / ~~OpenGL~~ SDL2.
+Due to complexity of OpenGL and little time I didn't manage to learn enough about OpenGL to be comfortable writing this remake in OpenGL, hence switched to SDL2.

 # Idea